-During the year, the School's component unit (Alice King Community School Foundation) long-term debt decreased to \$6,780,000 due to principal payments due during fiscal year 2018.
+During the year, the School's component unit (Alice King Community School Foundation) long-term debt decreased to \$6,700,000 from \$6,780,000 due to principal payments due during fiscal year 2019.
 In fiscal year 2016, the component unit entered into a bond finance purchase agreement (31-year term) for two buildings located at 8100 Mountain Road NE, Albuquerque, New Mexico 87110.
-The School has entered into a 30 year lease to purchase agreement at the beginning of FY2018.
+The School has entered into a 30 year lease to purchase agreement at the beginning of fiscal year 2018.